 It all depends on the local situation, and one shouldn’t forget the priorities of governments in covering local needs and the international dimension of healthcare, whereby healthcare tourism is a reality.

-Micro data centers and digital twins in healthcare facility optimization
+Micro data centers and digital twins in hospitals and healthcare facility optimization

 To conclude a few questions on what’s new in the EcoXpert healthcare specialization, what we can expect, and the impact of some evolutions in healthcare technologies and initiatives Schneider Electric took in 2019.
 Let’s start with technologies.
 In all interviews with various EcoXpert badge owners that we conducted lately, the importance of micro data centers comes back with the shift to edge computing and other factors.
 Is it a priority for the healthcare badge too?